Cameroon star downplays Victor Osimhen, names Galatasaray star he prefers

 "Did I hear him say “if you take his goals away”?

-"Someone please tell Vincent Aboubakar that Osimhrn is a striker, without goal scoring, there's no rating left for a football striker.
+"Someone please tell Vincent Aboubakar that Osimhen is a striker, without goal scoring, there's no rating left for a football striker.

 "Vincent is obviously jealous, we can clearly see his bias."